graphaware/neo4j-reco/README.md

 #### Recommendation Engines and Recommendations

 A **Recommendation Engine** is a component that produces **Recommendations**, given an **Input**.
-Whilst the architecture is generic enough to support other persistence mechanisms, we focus on Neo4j and so the input will typically be a Neo4j _Node_ representing a user for whom we want to find recommendations, a product for which we want to find buyers, etc.
+Whilst the architecture is generic enough to support other persistence mechanisms, we focus on Neo4j and so the input will typically be a Neo4j `Node` representing a user for whom we want to find recommendations, a product for which we want to find buyers, etc.

-A _RecommendationEngine_, as in the case of _DelegatingRecommendationEngine_ can be composed of other _RecommendationEngines_ that it delegates to.
-Usually, however, a _RecommendationEngine_ will encapsulate the querying and relevance-computing logic for discovering recommendations based on a single logical criterion.
-Such engine typically extends _SingleScoreRecommendationEngine_.
-For example, we would have one engine that discovers items a user may want to buy based on what other users with similar tastes have bought.
+A `RecommendationEngine`, as in the case of `DelegatingRecommendationEngine` can be composed of other `RecommendationEngine`s that it delegates to.
+Usually, however, a `RecommendationEngine` will encapsulate the querying and relevance-computing logic for discovering recommendations based on a single logical criterion.
+Such engine typically extends `SingleScoreRecommendationEngine`.
+For example, we could have one engine that discovers items a user may want to buy based on what other users with similar tastes have bought.
 Another engine would discover items based on user's expressed preferences.
 Yet another one could discover items to be recommended based on what is currently trending.

-For performance reasons as well as to achieve good encapsulation, _RecommendationEngines_ are only concerned with discovering and scoring all potential recommendations, without caring about the fact that some recommendations discovered this way may not be suitable, perhaps because the user has already purchased the discovered item.
+For performance reasons as well as to achieve good encapsulation, `RecommendationEngines` are only concerned with discovering and scoring all potential recommendations, without caring about the fact that some recommendations discovered this way may not be suitable, perhaps because the user has already purchased the discovered item.
 Removing irrelevant recommendations will be discussed shortly.

 #### Scores and Score Transformers

-_Recommendations_ is a collections of tuples/pairs, where each pair is composed of a recommended **Item** (again, typically a _Node_) and associated relevance **Score**.
-The _Score_ is composed of **Partial Scores**.
+`Recommendations` are a collection of tuples/pairs, where each pair is composed of a recommended item (again, typically a `Node`) and associated relevance **Score**.
+The `Score` is composed of **Partial Scores**.
 Each _Partial Score_ has a name and an integer value.
-Typically, a single _SingleScoreRecommendationEngine_, as the name suggest, is responsible for a single _Partial Score_.
+Typically, a single `SingleScoreRecommendationEngine`, as the name suggest, is responsible for a single _Partial Score_.

-When an _Item_ has been discovered as a potential recommendation by multiple _SingleScoreRecommendationEngines_, its _Parial Scores_ will be tallied by the _Score_ object.
-For example, an item that is currently trending and matches the user's preferred tastes will have a total relevance _Score_ composed of two _Partial Scores_, one due to the fact that it is trending, and another one because it is a preferred item.
+When an item has been discovered as a potential recommendation by multiple `SingleScoreRecommendationEngine`s, its _Parial Scores_ will be tallied by the `Score` object.
+For example, an item that is currently trending and matches the user's preferred tastes will have a total relevance `Score` composed of two _Partial Scores_, one due to the fact that it is trending, and another one because it is a preferred item.

-In some cases, an _Item_ might be discovered multiple times by the same _SingleScoreRecommendationEngine_.
+In some cases, an item might be discovered multiple times by the same `SingleScoreRecommendationEngine`.
 For example, we may have an engine that suggests people a user should be friends with based on the fact that they have some friends in common.
 Assuming an easy-to-imagine graph traversal that discovers these recommendations, a potential friend will be discovered three times if he has three friends in common with the user we're computing recommendations for.
 However, each additional friend in common might not bear the same relevance for the recommendation.
 Thus, each _Partial Score_ can have a **Score Transformer** applied to it.
-A _ScoreTransformer_ can apply an arbitrary mathematical function to the _Partial Score_ computed by a _SingleScoreRecommendationEngine_.
+A ScoreTransformer can apply an arbitrary mathematical function to the _Partial Score_ computed by a `SingleScoreRecommendationEngine`.

 #### Contexts, Context Factories, and Mode

-_Recommendations_ are always computed within a **Context**.
-Whist each recommendation-computing process for a single _Input_ might involve multiple _RecommendationEngines_ and other components, there is usually a single _Context_ per computation that encapsulates information relevant to the process.
-For example, the _Context_ provides information about the **Mode** of computation, i.e. whether it is _REAL\_TIME_ or _BATCH_ (pre-computing).
-It also knows, how many recommendations should be produced, and is able to decide, whether a potential recommendation discovered by a _RecommendationEngine_ is allowed to be served to the user.
-For each computation, a new _Context_ is produced and this is typically achieved using a singleton **ContextFactory**.
+`Recommendations` are always computed within a **Context**.
+Whist each recommendation-computing process for a single input might involve multiple `RecommendationEngine`s and other components, there is usually a single `Context` per computation that encapsulates information relevant to the process.
+For example, the `Context` provides information about the **Mode** of computation, i.e. whether it is `REAL_TIME` or `BATCH` (pre-computing).
+It also knows, how many recommendations should be produced, and is able to decide, whether a potential recommendation discovered by a `RecommendationEngine` is allowed to be served to the user.
+For each computation, a new `Context` is produced and this is typically achieved using a singleton **ContextFactory**.

 #### Blacklist Builders and Filters

-TBD (in progress)
+Rather than requiring all `RecommendationEngine`s to know how to detect irrelevant recommendations (thus slowing the computation down and scattering a single concern), the logic is centralised into **Blacklist Builders** and **Filters**. `BlacklistBuilder`s, as the name suggests, are responsible for building "blacklists" of items that must not be recommended for a given input.

+Assuming that the input is a `Node` representing a person, an example of a `BlacklistBuilder` could be `AlreadyPurchasedItems` which builds a blacklist of items that the person has already purchased. `BlacklistBuilder`s are most efficient in situations where a small number of irrelevant recommendations (let's say up to 100) can be discovered with a single query before the recommendation process begins.

+`Filter`s, on the other hand, can tell whether a recommendation is relevant or not by looking at the recommendation itself once it has been discovered.
+An obvious example of a `Filter` could be a class called `ExcludeSelf`, which would make sure that (for example) a recommended friend isn't the same `Node` that the recommendations are being computed for.
+Another example of a `Filter` could be `ExcludeItemsOutOfStock`, or `ExcludeMarriedPeople`.

+Blacklists produced by `BlacklistBuilder`s and `Filter`s are typically passed to an instance of `Context` (usually `FilteringContext`), which uses them to exclude irrelevant recommendations.

 #### Post Processors

+In the presence of "supernodes", i.e. nodes with disproportionately many relationships, it would too expensive to compute recommendations using dedicated `RecommendationEngine`s.
+Imagine, for example, that we would like to boost the score of people living in the same city as the person we're computing recommendations for.
+Rather than implementing a `RecommendationEngine` that discovers all people living in the same city (which could be millions!), we can implement a **PostProcessor** which modifies the score of already computed recommendations.
+In the example above, a `PostProcessor` called `RewardSameCity` could add 50 points to each recommendation if the person we're recommending to and the recommended person live in the same city.
+It is much quicker to perform this check for each recommendation than discovering all people living in the same city.

+Other examples of a `PostProcessor` could include `RewardSameGender`, `PenalizeAgeDifference`, etc.

 #### Pre-Computation

-First of, these things need to be discovered.
+Once we've built a `RecommendationEngine`, we could use it to continuously pre-compute recommendations when the database isn't busy, using <a href="https://github.com/graphaware/neo4j-framework/tree/master/runtime#building-a-timer-driven-graphaware-runtime-module" target="_blank">GraphAware Timer-Driven Module</a>.
+For each potential input, we could pre-compute a number of recommendations and link them to the input using a _RECOMMEND_ relationship.
+When serving recommendations, we could read them directly from the database, rather than computing them in real-time.
+Blacklists and `Filter`s are still consulted in case the situation has changed since the time recommendations were pre-computed.

 Using GraphAware Neo4j Recommendation Engine
 --------------------------------------------

+This documentation is in progress.
+In the meantime, have a look at the `ModuleDemo` class and the other classes it uses to get started.
+Also, the classes in this library have a decent Javadoc, which should help you get building your first recommendation engine.

+Feel free to get in touch for support (info@graphaware.com).

 License
 -------